What Are the Downsides of Dermaplaning?

 Yacht sun and windHighMineral sunscreen, reapply often, use a hat

-The biggest failure point is sun exposure too soon.
-If you treat sunscreen as optional, you raise the odds of irritation and dark spots.
+The biggest mistake I see is sun exposure too soon.
+If sunscreen is treated as optional, the chance of irritation and dark spots goes up fast.

 FAQs